Bridging What the Model Thinks and How It Speaks: Expressive Speech Generation via Self-Aware Intent-Realization Alignment: Derivation of the VIB-Driven Disentanglement Objective

-Since the conditional entropy $H(Y^S\mid\mathbf{R}_{G})$ is independent of the model parameters $\theta$, maximizing this VLB is equivalent to minimizing the negative log-likelihood (reconstruction loss).
-Applying the autoregressive factorization over the speech sequence of length $M$ yields:
+Substituting this into Eq.~\eqref{eq:cmi_split} yields the Variational Lower Bound (VLB).
+Since $H(Y^S\mid\mathbf{R}_{G})$ is independent of $\theta$, maximizing this bound is equivalent to minimizing the negative log-likelihood.
+Applying autoregressive factorization over the length-$M$ speech sequence yields the reconstruction loss: